Healing with Nature Weekend Retreat @Ghost Ranch

 -Bring the necessary clothing and equipment to enjoy being outdoors in a variety of conditions.
 We will be able to be indoors in inclement weather but otherwise will be sitting, eating and walking outdoors.

--It is important to us that everyone makes a commitment to be present for the entirety of the retreat (from Friday at 5pm through Tuesday at 10am), so please plan your travel arrangements accordingly!
-The program starts: November 19th and ends November 23rd, 2021.
+-It is important to us that everyone makes a commitment to be present for the entirety of the retreat (from Friday at 5pm through Tuesday at 11am), so please plan your travel arrangements accordingly!
+The program starts: April 8th and ends on April 12th, 2022.

 -You will be unplugged and out of cell phone or wifi reach — during the retreat.
 Please complete all personal business before you arrive.
 The staff will have the ability to make and receive emergency calls on your behalf, but the phone is not available for personal use.